Women Travel News. Why?

 Israel is an ultra-modern country with the world’s highest number of doctors per capita, and a health and hospital system that is the envy of the world.
 No vaccinations are required to visit Israel (unless you have recently been in an area where there have been epidemics of yellow fever, cholera or ebola).
 You can buy most standard over-the-counter equivalent of North American drugs in Israel.
 You can also bring supplies of your standard prescription drugs with you.
 If you need to bring syringes and vials of medicine, bring along a letter from your doctor attesting to your needs, just in case.
 If you need to see a doctor in Israel, check with your hotel concierge.
 Travel insurance (including medical coverage) is always recommended for all foreign travel.

 Scorpions are something to be aware of in desert and Mediterranean regions.
 If bitten by a scorpion, get emergency medical treatment immediately.
 Scorpions do not go out of their way to attack, but they love damp, warm places, and you can get bitten if you happen to put a hand or foot where one of them is resting.
 Check carefully when entering showers, bathrooms, or other damp places.
-In the Jordan Valley, there is a rare but very ugly skin infection called “Rose of Sharon” that’s hard to control and will scar unless you get medical treatment—don’t hesitate to see a doctor about any unusual or persistent bug bites or skin eruptions.
+In the Jordan Valley, there is a rare but very ugly skin infection called “Rose of Sharon” that’s hard to control and will scar unless you get medical treatment—don’t hesitate to see a doctor about any unusual or persistent bug bites or skin rashes.

 Tap water is safe and drinkable in Israel, except at the Dead Sea area.
 Although Israeli water is safe, the presence of various minerals in the water can make you a little queasy.
 For this reason, we will be providing bottled water on all days when we tour by bus, plus the hotels provide bottled water in the rooms.
 It is fine to use tap water for brushing your teeth.